 15. Change your toothbrush

 If your sore throat is recurrent, this may be caused by your toothbrush.
 Over time, bacteria will accumulate on the bristles of the brush.
-When you brush your teeth, the bacteria will enter your body by small wounds you inflict upon you while brushing and cause infection.
+When you brush your teeth, the bacteria will enter your body through small wounds inflicted upon you while brushing and cause infection.
 At this time, you need to replace a new toothbrush.

 Herbal teas are perfect for relieving a sore throat.
 These herbs include sage, eucalyptus, licorice root, slippery elm, peppermint, marshmallow root, etc.